hossein1387/BARVINN/docs/software.rst

 Software Stack
 ===============

-As mentioned earlier, PITO is in compliant with RV32I RISC-V ISA.
+As mentioned earlier, PITO is compliant with RV32I RISC-V ISA.
 Hence, all the toolchains developed for RV32I can be used.
-However, there is still a huge gap for running a highlevel neural network model described in Pytorch, Tensorflow or ONNX on a Neural Network accelerator such as BARVINN. :numref:`sw_stack` shows how we try to close this gap.
+However, there is still a huge gap for running a high-level neural network model described in Pytorch, Tensorflow, or ONNX on a Neural Network accelerator such as BARVINN. :numref:`sw_stack` shows how we try to close this gap.

 .. figure:: _static/sw_stack.png